Understanding and Managing Common Dietary Restrictions: A Guide to Food Limitations

 • Swelling of the throat or tongue

 In severe cases, food allergies can lead to life-threatening symptoms such as anaphylaxis, which is a severe allergic reaction.
-Effective management of food allergies requires early recognition, allergenic food avoidance, and an understanding of exercise-induced food allergies that can precipitate allergic reactions during physical activity.
+Effective management of food allergies requires early recognition, allergenic food avoidance, and understanding exercise-induced food allergies that can precipitate allergic reactions during physical activity.

 Intolerances and Sensitivities